 - Instant Storytelling: This ad is ideal for telling a story about your brand or helping your audience learn more about the business.

 Playables cater specifically to app developers.
 This ad format allows your audience to watch, preview, and even play an abbreviated version of your new app directly from inside the ad.

 Facebook Ads can be used to accomplish a number of different goals for your business.
 Here are a few real ads that you can use as templates of inspiration when creating an ad that targets the same goal:

 Image via Facebook

-Video ads appear fairly large in the user's New Feed and offer more engaging content than static posts.
-And with 8 billion videos being watched on Facebook every day, it serves as an interesting -- and potentially profitable -- ad type for marketers to try out.
+Video ads appear fairly large in the user's News Feed and offer more engaging content than static posts.
+And with 8 billion video views being watched on Facebook every day, it serves as an interesting — and potentially profitable — ad type for marketers to try out.

 How can you create your own video ad?
 First, understand Facebook video ad requirements including length and video size.
 We suggest keeping your video as short as possible, even though Facebook allows you to upload a much larger video.
 Create a video that displays your product or service, and upload directly to the Facebook ads manager by following these instructions.